 Trevor’s Trek Foundation (TTF) is committed to its mission to help facilitate research into the causes of childhood cancer and to develop the means to eradicate those causes.
 National legislation was introduced entitled Trevor’s Law to help pinpoint and eradicate the predatory cancers caused by exposure to toxins in our environment.
 Trevor’s Law was signed by President Barack Obama on June 22, 2016.

 In addition to its primary objectives, Trevor’s Trek Foundation believes in creating positive environments and fostering more awareness for those affected by childhood cancer.
 TTF has built, in Boise, Idaho, a Children’s Cancer Pavilion in Julia Davis Park.
 The combination of an online presence and a solid-ground meeting place gives cancer patients, their families, survivors and the general public an opportunity to join together to share and learn from each other’s experiences.
 TTF will continue to shine as a beacon of hope promoting the belief, “Positive actions are the beginning of positive results.”

-Trevor’s Trek Foundation is dedicated to promoting the awareness of childhood cancer clusters that exist in America’s communities as well as supporting the implementation of Trevor’s Law through advocacy, collaboration and coordination.
+Trevor’s Trek Foundation is dedicated to promoting the awareness of childhood cancer clusters that exist in America’s communities and supporting the implementation of Trevor’s Law through advocacy, collaboration and coordination.

 Trevor’s Trek Foundation envisions a world in which children no longer suffer from preventable childhood cancers that are related to the air they breathe, the food they eat, the water they drink and the dirt in which they play.
 We strive to create a world in which parents no longer have to ask, “Why did this happen to my child?”